rachaelbond/RadioIntel-AI/README.md

 The system consists of two main components:
 - **PHP Data Collector** (`radio_analytics_scraper.php`) - Automated data collection from streaming servers
 - **R Analytics Engine** (`radio_analytics.R`) - Advanced statistical analysis and PDF report generation

+## 🆕 What's New in v3.8

+- **Changes to Impact and Comparative Statistics**: Now largley uses Z-Scores for impace and comparative statistics.
+These should be more robust, and resilient to the time-of-day, than the previous percentage based approach
+- **Dynamic PDF Creation**: Changes to how the PDF is dynamically created that offer more flexibility
+- **Weather Impact Analysis**: This is now optional
+- **Stylistic Changes**: More consistent color scheme in the PDF
+- **Bug Squished**: The code now gracefully handles no live vs pre-recorded data

 ## 🆕 What's New in v3.7